XatMassacrE/analyze_id/README.md

 ### Introduction
-Clone this repository using `git`:
+-Clone this repository using `git`:
-Before you run this repository, you should install node first
+-Before you run this repository, you should install node first
 ```
 git clone https://github.com/XatMassacrE/analyze_id.git
 cd analyze_id
 ```
-run:
+-run:
 ```
 node analyze_id your_id_number
 ```
-the command line will show your basic infomation
+-the command line will show your basic information